work-saddam/devTinder/apiList.md

 - GET /user/requests
 - GET /user/feed  - Gets you the profile of other user on plateform

-STATUS: ignore, interested, accepted, rejected
+STATUS: ignored, interested, accepted, rejected